Photo of Cara Bean talking to young readers about comics.

 What can you expect in an Author Visit with Cara Bean?:

-Schools can opt for a presentation, a workshop, or both!
+Schools can opt for an assembly, a workshop, or both!

 In her presentations, Cara Bean speaks to a classroom or large assembly of students about her life as a cartoonist and her book.
 Students will experience a live reading and get introduced to basic neuroscience through the power of cartooning.
 They walk away with an awareness of their brains, coping skills, sleep hygiene, and who students can go to if they need help with social/emotional issues at their school.